top of page

 news1_edited.png

-I love poetry and caring and the thoughtfulness of kind words.
-I find inspiration in clouds drifting across autumn skies and in vases of flowers and a soulful room filled with books, paintings, and scatter cushions.
-I love waking up each day knowing that the subtle magic of life stretches before me... and then stepping into the fresh, clear dawn, filled with gratitude for the simplicity of small moments and the loveliness of it all.
+This beautiful world...
+I so appreciate poetry and caring and the thoughtfulness of kind words.
+I find inspiration in clouds drifting across autumn skies and the scent of the rain before winter storms.
+I love being surrounded by vases of flowers and a soulful room filled with books, paintings, and scatter cushions and, of course, the background sounds of birdsong or the wind idling through leafy branches of the bramble hedge.
+I love waking up each day knowing that the subtle magic of life stretches before me and then stepping into the fresh, clear dawn, filled with gratitude for the simplicity of small moments and the loveliness of it all.

-I so appreciate people who have no idea how truly wonderful they are; they just go about their lives, shining their light and making everyone feel nice and the world a happier place.
+I also so appreciate people who have no idea how truly wonderful they are; they just go about their lives, shining their light and making everyone feel nice and, through their kindness of being, making the world a happier place.

 Sharing these soulful words by Irish poet John O’Donohue: ‘May I live this day compassionate of heart, clear in word, gracious in awareness, courageous in thought, generous in love.’
 A blessing, an invocation for each day.